Top Berkey Water Filter System Complaints

 Replacement filters are expensive

 Often filters with less expensive replacement cartridges are considered less expensive, why pay $120 for a Black Berkey Filter when you can pay $5 for a Brita filter?
 The price picture, does become more clear, when you compare "in-expensive filters" on the same level as the Berkey.
-As you can see the Brita & Pur are both substantially more expensive to filter water (6-8.5x more!).
-Not to mention, both Brita and & Pur remove less than the Black Berkeys.
+As you can see the Brita & Pur are both substantially more expensive to filter water (6-8.5 times more).
+Not to mention, both Brita and and Pur remove less than the Black Berkeys.